 PARTICULATE MATTER

-Chevron Phillips Chemical Company tetradecene.
-1-hexadecene and 1octadecene should be free of particulate when shipped.
-However, particulate matter may originate from outside contamination via the receiving-transfer system.
+Chevron Phillips Chemical Company 1-tetradecene, 1-hexadecene and 1\ octadecene should be free of particulate matter when shipped.
+However, some particulate originate from matter may outside the contamination via receiving-transfer system.

 Particulate matter may be avoided by: